publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch48/m__us_usc_t16_s2803.md

     (d) __Revision of Plan__

     The Secretaries shall undertake periodic reviews of the operation and effectiveness of the Plan.
-If as a result of any such review, or the aquaculture assessment required under subsection (e) of this section, the Secretaries determine that—
+If as a result of any such review, or the aquaculture assessment required under subsection (e), the Secretaries determine that—

         (1) any aquatic species not currently identified in the Plan has significant potential for aquaculture;